Version: 2022.3

 Playmode Tint The color to tint the editor to for ease of identifying when you’re in Play mode.
 Unity tints the whole editor with the color you pick here when you enter Play mode.
 Some operations in the Editor aren’t available when in Play mode, and you can reset some edited values when exiting the Play mode.

-Background Set the color for the scene cameraA component which creates an image of a particular viewpoint in your scene.
+Background The color for the scene cameraA component which creates an image of a particular viewpoint in your scene.
 The output is either drawn to the screen or captured as a texture.
 More info

 See in Glossary